 Crumlin Road Gaol

-The Crumlin Road Gaol is a nineteenth century Grade ‘A’ listed building that has recently undergone a significant restoration, and recently reopened to the public for guided tours, concerts and events.
+The Crumlin Road Gaol is a 19th century Grade A listed jail.
+It is open to the public for guided tours, concerts and events.

 Crumlin Road Gaol first opened its gates to prisoners in 1846 and for 150 years was a fully operational prison.
 On March 31, 1996, the Governor of Belfast's Crumlin Road Gaol walked out of the fortified prison and the heavy air-lock gates slammed shut for the final time.